B0YnextDoor/TranslationMethods/README.md

 # Translation Methods
-This repository contains an interpreter for a subset of the Assembly x86-64 language, written in the C++ programming language, which implements the main translation steps:
+This branch contains a semantic analyser for a subset of the Assembly x86-64 language, written in the C++ programming language
-1. Lexical analysis
-2. Syntactic analysis
-3. Semantic analysis
-4. Interpretation